getify/You-Dont-Know-JS/types & grammar/ch2.md

 # You Don't Know JS: Types & Grammar
 # Chapter 2: Values

-Arrays, strings, and numbers are the most basic buiding-blocks of any program, but JavaScript has some unique characteristics with these types that may either delight or confound you.
+`array`s, `string`s, and `number`s are the most basic buiding-blocks of any program, but JavaScript has some unique characteristics with these types that may either delight or confound you.

 Let's look at several of the built-in value types in JS, and explore how we can more fully understand and correctly leverage their behaviors.

 ## Arrays

-As compared to other type-enforced languages, JavaScript `array`s are just containers for any type of value, from `string` to `number` to `object` to even another `array` (which is how you get multi-dimensional arrays).
+As compared to other type-enforced languages, JavaScript `array`s are just containers for any type of value, from `string` to `number` to `object` to even another `array` (which is how you get multi-dimensional `array`s).

 ```js
 var a = [ 1, "2", [3] ];